Leo Szilard: Early life

+Time in Berlin

 Convinced that there was no future for him in Hungary, Szilard left for Berlin via Austria on December 25, 1919, and enrolled at the Technische Hochschule (Institute of Technology) in Berlin-Charlottenburg.
 He was soon joined by his brother Béla.
 Szilard became bored with engineering, and his attention turned to physics.
 This was not taught at the Technische Hochschule, so he transferred to Friedrich Wilhelm University, where he attended lectures given by Albert Einstein, Max Planck, Walter Nernst, James Franck and Max von Laue.
 He also met fellow Hungarian students Eugene Wigner, John von Neumann and Dennis Gabor.

 Szilard's doctoral dissertation on thermodynamics Über die thermodynamischen Schwankungserscheinungen (On The Manifestation of Thermodynamic Fluctuations), praised by Einstein, won top honors in 1922.
 It involved a long-standing puzzle in the philosophy of thermal and statistical physics known as Maxwell's demon, a thought experiment originated by the physicist James Clerk Maxwell.
 The problem was thought to be insoluble, but in tackling it Szilard recognized the connection between thermodynamics and information theory.

 Szilard was appointed as assistant to von Laue at the Institute for Theoretical Physics in 1924.
 In 1927 he finished his habilitation and became a Privatdozent (private lecturer) in physics.
-For his habilitation lecture, he produced a second paper on Maxwell's Demon, Über die Entropieverminderung in einem thermodynamischen System bei Eingriffen intelligenter Wesen (On the reduction of entropy in a thermodynamic system by the intervention of intelligent beings), that had actually been written soon after the first.
+For his habilitation lecture, he produced a second paper on Maxwell's demon, Über die Entropieverminderung in einem thermodynamischen System bei Eingriffen intelligenter Wesen (On the reduction of entropy in a thermodynamic system by the intervention of intelligent beings), that had actually been written soon after the first.
 This introduced the thought experiment now called the Szilard engine and became important in the history of attempts to understand Maxwell's demon.
-The paper is also the first equation of negative entropy and information.
-As such, it established Szilard as one of the founders of information theory, but he did not publish it until 1929, and did not pursue it further.
+The paper also introduced the first equation linking negative entropy and information.
+This work established Szilard as a foundational figure in information theory; however, he did not publish it until 1929 and chose not to pursue the topic further.
 Cybernetics, via the work of Norbert Wiener and Claude E. Shannon, would later develop the concept into a general theory in the 1940s and 1950s—though, during the time of the Cybernetics Meetings, John Von Neumann pointed out that Szilard first equated information with entropy in his review of Wiener's Cybernetics book.